 - A Damage Control instead of Power Diagnostic for more capless buffer

-- Shield Power Relays for the best cap regen possible
+- Shield Power Relays for the best shield regen possible

 - More shield extenders, fewer shield extenders, a web for dark sites….